Estecka/mc-Variants-CIT-wiki/Module-Types.md

 	- `"euclidian"`: Prioritizes models with the highest sum of squared levels.

-## Module: `instrument`
-Copies the variant from the item component `instrument`, used by goat horns.

-Note that all vanilla instruments have their names suffixed with `_goat_horn`.
-You will need to include that in the filenames of your models.

 ## Module: `item_count`
 Uses the item count as the variant.
 If no model matches the exact count, it will automatically fall back to lower-value model.

 The namespace of the variant id is fixed, but configurable.